mfornace/lilwil/README.md

 console output options:
-  --quiet, -q           prevent command line output (at least from Python) --no-default, -0      do not show event outputs by default --failure, -f         show outputs for failure events (on by default) --success, -s         show outputs for success events (off by default) --exception, -e       show outputs for exception events (on by default)
+  --quiet, -q           prevent command line output (at least from Python) --no-default, -0      do not show outputs by default --failure, -f         show outputs for failure events (on by default) --success, -s         show outputs for success events (off by default) --exception, -e       show outputs for exception events (on by default)